-The Undergraduate Research Experience in the Biomedical Sciences is IU School of Medicine’s summer research program for future scientists.
-This program is designed for undergraduate students who are interested in improving health and wellness and committed to pursuing a research career and plan to pursue a doctoral training program in the biomedical sciences.
+The Summer Undergraduate Research Experience in the Biomedical Sciences (SUREBS) is IU School of Medicine’s summer research program for future scientists.
+This program is designed for undergraduate students who are committed to pursuing a research career and plan to pursue a doctoral training program in the biomedical sciences.

 Participants become more familiar with biomedical research while interacting with modern core facilities and utilizing cutting-edge techniques in high-throughput sequencing, proteomics, imaging and microscopy through advanced research that combines basic and applied biomedical sciences to further discovery and innovation.
 Research areas of study include precision medicine, genomics, bioinformatics, cancer, neuroscience, infectious disease, cell and immunotherapy, musculoskeletal research, metabolic diseases, cardiovascular systems and addiction.

-Participants engage in research available in basic science labs and interact with interdisciplinary centers for biomedical research at IU School of Medicine.
-Opportunities exist to explore the school’s Research Centers and Institutes, participate in graduate school preparation activities, and present a poster in the Indianapolis campus summer research day.
+Participants engage in a research project in a basic science lab, and interact with faculty, trainees and staff at our interdisciplinary centers.
+Opportunities exist to explore the school’s Research Centers and Institutes, participate in graduate school preparation activities, and present a poster at the Center for Research and Learning Summer Poster Symposium.
 This program is held in Indianapolis, Indiana, a vibrant and diverse urban location with attractions and activities to meet many interests.

-The program pays each participant $5,000 for the ten-week summer experience, which begins May 22 and ends July 31, 2019.
-Housing is provided to participants whose permanent address is greater than 30 miles from the IU School of Medicine Indianapolis campus.
+The program pays each participant $5,000 for the 10-week experience, which begins late May and ends late July.
+Housing is also provided to participants whose permanent address is greater than 30 miles from the IU School of Medicine – Indianapolis campus.